aodanosullivan/performance-engineering-solutions/source/_posts/load-avg.md

  - [performance-engineering]
 ---

-### TODO - ADD CHAPTER NAME

 One of the most important metrics to look at when you are testing an application on a linux server is load avg.
 If you are used to testing applications on Windows, ensure that you look at this metric for Linux machines.

+<!--more-->

+### Getting the data

 Load avg can be collected a number of ways.

-<!--more-->

 1. uptime